lambertdem/MATH410/README.md

-In the current folder you will find .rmd files that were used to obtain the extreme value analysis results for datasets of temperature in July for cities in Canada: Québec, Montreal, Toronto and Vancouver.
+In the current folder you will find .rmd files that were used to obtain the extreme value analysis results for datasets of temperature in July, and rain precipitations for cities in Canada (Québec, Montreal, Toronto and Vancouver).

 The current folder also contains the following subfolders:
 	Data_Processing: